nmdanny-uni/tests_os_ex2/README.md

 ## Installation guide

-The tests assume your project is using CMake on a modern Linux distribution(such as the Aquarium servers), Windows and OSX aren't supported/tested.
+The tests assume your project is using CMake on a modern Linux distribution(such as the Aquarium servers), Windows(Not even Cygwin/WSL/MSYS) and OSX aren't supported/tested.

 1. Within your project's root directory, type: